-You will feel like the dumbest person on the planet because you will try to move from a simple “G major” chord to an “A major” chord, then to a “D major” chord (because with these three chords you can play 1,267 songs from the “Ramones”) and it will sound horrible!
+You will feel like the dumbest person on the planet as you try to move from a simple “G major” chord to an “A major” chord, then to a “D major” chord (because with these three chords you can play 1,267 songs from the “Ramones”) and it will sound horrible!
 That’s when many people simply give up.

-But… If you persist you will eventually learn and develop the amazing ability to play an instrument and carry that ability for the rest of your life.
+But… If you persist, you will eventually learn and develop the amazing ability to play an instrument and carry that ability for the rest of your life.

 Statistics is exactly the same!

 Just hang on and I promise that you will see how amazing statistics can be! (maybe not enough to impress during a date and it may ruin your social skills.
 Other than that, it’s great!).

 To download your copy of “The melody of Statistics” and start your journey is super simple!
 Simply click here or the image below and visit the thesis writing section at LiveInnovation.org and there you will find it!

 But please keep in mind: This is only an e-guide.
 It aims to provide support for students during research courses.
 Thus make sure to complement it with statistics and research methods books.